Research achievements

 Research summary

-Dr. Kassim's research interests are wide, varied and cross-collaborative.
-Dr. Kassim is currently involved in studies on: infectious disease, complexity of care in HIV, infection prevention and control, addictions medicine, medical education and virtual medicine.
+Dr. Kassim's research interests are broad and highly collaborative.
+He is actively involved in studies on infectious disease, complexity of care in HIV, infection prevention and control, addiction medicine, medical education, and virtual medicine.
+These diverse areas allow for cross-disciplinary research that spans multiple facets of health care.

 Keywords